openmhealth/omh-dsu-ri/README.md

 1. Start the resource server by running
     * `docker run --name omh-dsu-resource-server --link omh-postgres:omh-postgres --link omh-mongo:omh-mongo -d -p 8083:8083 'openmhealth/omh-dsu-resource-server:latest'`

+The servers should now be running on your Docker host.
+Run `docker ps` to verify.

 #### Option 2.
 Building from source and running on your host system

 We will add documentation on running the servers on your host system shortly.